ZornsLemma/zornslemma.github.io/ozmoo.md

   ```
   python make-acorn.py -v my-game-file.z5
   ```
-  replacing my-game-file.z5 with the name of the game file, of course.
+  replacing my-game-file.z5 with the name of your game file, of course.

 If all goes well, you should end up with a file called my-game-file.ssd or my-game-file.dsd which is a bootable Acorn DFS disc image.